ambisonictoolkit/ambisonictoolkit.github.io/download/supercollider.md

 &nbsp;

 <div class="alert alert-info">

 <h2>Distributed via the <a href="http://sc3-plugins.sourceforge.net/" target="_blank">sc3-plugins</a> project.</h2>

 <p>On Mac OS X, the plugin download can be placed into the <code>~/Library/Application Support/SuperCollider/Extensions</code> folder.
-If building from source for OS X or Linux, follow the sc3-plugins build and install directions.</p>
+If building from source for OS X, Windows or Linux, follow the sc3-plugins build and install directions.</p>

 <p>Additionally, the SuperCollider3 version of the ATK has a number of dependencies.
 Please install the following:<br/><br/></p>